WELCOME – Book Auctions

 News

 You can add objects of your interest to your personal bookmarks list (registration required).
-This will be retained when the auction catalogues are published.
+The entries of your bookmarks list will be retained when the auction catalogues are published.
 The catalogue preview can be sorted according to various criteria and is accessible via full-text search.
-There are different list views to choose from.
+There are three different list views to choose from.

 Das ist ein sehr kurzer Test!